Skip to Content

 Chevy’s Fresh Mex — Kids 12 and under can eat for just $1 on Wednesdays.
 This offer must be paired with the purchase of an adult entrée.

-Chili’s – Chili’s is giving back to its rewards members by taking care of the kids.
-Sign up for email or text alerts to receive Kids Eat Free Loyalty offers.
-They are valid on the Pepper Pals menu with the purchase of an adult entrée for kids 12 and under.
+Chili’s — Chili’s is giving back to its rewards members by taking care of the kids.
+Sign up for My Chili’s Rewards to receive free kids meal rewards offers to redeem in the restaurant or online.
+They are valid on the Pepper Pals menu, which includes several different menu options.

 D